writethedocspodcast/writethedocspodcast.github.io/pages/how-to-subscribe.md

 The podcast episodes are also on the WTD Podcast YouTube channel (though the meetup recordings usually aren't.)
 You can subscribe to the [YouTube channel](https://www.youtube.com/channel/UCUI--N-VWjK93292AaaArCg).

-## Fire TV
+## Fire TV or Android TV

-You can subscribe by downloading the [Write the Docs app on Fire TV](https://www.amazon.com/Id-Rather-Be-Writing-Podcast/dp/B06Y23TNC4/ref=sr_1_1).
+You can subscribe by downloading the Write the Docs app on [Fire TV](https://www.amazon.com/Id-Rather-Be-Writing-Podcast/dp/B06Y23TNC4/ref=sr_1_1) or on [Android TV](https://play.google.com/store/apps/details?id=com.amazon.android.writethedocspodcast).
 This lets you play episodes on your television for the ten-foot viewing experience.
 In your Appstore, search for "technical writing" or "write the docs."

 ## RSS feed